Pipistrel: History

-In 1992 the company was officially registered as Pipistrel d.o.o. on 18 November 1992, with Vida Lorbek as the first manager.
+On 18 November 1992, the company was officially registered as Pipistrel d.o.o. with Vida Lorbek as the first manager.

-In the mid-1990s, when composite materials became more widely used, the company moved from the production of powered hang-gliders to ultralight aircraft that resemble full-sized airplanes.
+In the mid 1990s, when composite materials became more widely used, Pipistrel moved from the production of powered hang-gliders to ultralight aircraft that resemble full-sized airplanes.
 One of the early models, the Sinus, was the first serially-built ultralight made out of composite materials.

-In 2003 company moved into a purpose built facility next to the Ajdovščina Airport.
+In 2003, Pipistrel moved into a purpose-built facility next to the Ajdovščina Airport.

-In 2004 Pipistrel released the world's first side-by-side 2-seat self-launching glider, the Pipistrel Taurus.
+In 2004, Pipistrel released the world's first side-by-side 2-seat self-launching glider, the Pipistrel Taurus.

-In 2007 and 2008 Pipistrel claimed two consecutive victories at NASA Centennial Challenges.
-In the 2007 Personal Air Vehicle challenge, the modified aircraft Pipistrel Virus, owned by Vance Turner and piloted by Pipistrel's general distributor for USA Michael Coates, won most of the categories.
-In 2008 similar results were achieved by the team at "General Aviation Technology" challenge.
+In 2007 and 2008, Pipistrel claimed two consecutive victories at NASA Centennial Challenges.
+In the 2007 Personal Air Vehicle challenge, the modified Pipistrel Virus, owned by Vance Turner and piloted by Pipistrel's general distributor for USA, won most of the categories.
+In 2008, similar results were achieved by the team at "General Aviation Technology" challenge.

 In August 2012, Pipistrel was hit by a week-long import ban issued by the Federal Aviation Administration.
 Pipistrel had opened a factory in Italy to benefit from the country's bilateral agreements with the United States.
 During a routine check, the FAA was unable to locate Pipistrel's Italian factory on Google Earth and banned the import of some of Pipistrel's products.

-On 12 October 2015 Pipistrel won an international tender issued by the Indian Ministry of Defence, to supply 194 Pipistrel Virus SW 80 trainers to the Indian Air Force, Indian Navy and National Cadet Corps.
+On 12 October 2015, Pipistrel won an international tender issued by the Indian Ministry of Defence to supply 194 Pipistrel Virus SW 80 trainers to the Indian Air Force, Indian Navy and National Cadet Corps.

 By June 2016, Pipistrel had produced 800 examples from the Sinus and Virus series.
 By May 2018 this number had increased to more than 900.
 The 1000th aircraft of the Virus and Sinus family was delivered by March 2019.